iJoris/EE-ICS/README.md

 Expression Engine ICS

 EE Channels to ICS.
-Tested on iPhone 6 8.3.
+Tested on iPhone 6 iOS 8.3.

 Feel free to use / edit.